-"Second line assistance" is organised by the local bar association that exists in every judicial district.
-Each bar association has a bureau for legal assistance that can appoint a lawyer for (entirely or partially) free second line assistance, the so-called "pro-Deo lawyer".
-In practice, this might limit the free choice of a lawyer to a certain extent, but in theory every lawyer can accept to assist someone "pro-Deo" and ask the bureau to be appointed as such, upon the direct request of an asylum seeker.
+bureau to be appointed as such, upon the direct request of an asylum seeker.
 Within this "second line assistance", a lawyer is appointed to give substantial legal advice and to assist and represent the person in the asylum procedure.

 The criteria for lawyers to register on the lists of second-line assistance in migration law varies widely.
 The criteria are often not demanding enough and the lawyers appointed are therefore not always sufficiently competent or specialised in the field.
 Nevertheless, some larger bar associations have set up a specialised section on migration law and have tightened up the criteria to be able to subscribe for it.
 However, other bars with few lawyers simply lack specialised lawyers and some even oblige their trainees, who are not specialised, to register on the list.
+122

 The 2003 Royal Decree on Legal Aid determines the conditions under which one can benefit from this second line legal assistance free of charge.
 Different categories are defined, in general depending on the level of income or financial resources and, with regard to specific procedures, on the social group they belong to.
 For asylum seekers and persons in detention, among others, there is a rebuttable presumption of being without sufficient financial resources.
 With regard to children, unaccompanied or not, this presumption is conclusive.
-In theory, only asylum seekers who lack sufficient financial means should be entitled to free legal assistance, but due to the aforementioned presumption, every asylum seeker will get a lawyer appointed to assist them in all the stages of the asylum procedure in practice.
+Adults should provide some proof of their lack of financial resources to support the aforementioned presumption.
+The local bureau for legal assistance assesses the proof provided.
+Applicants residing in a reception centre during their asylum procedure are considered to meet the conditions for free legal assistance, given the fact that the condition of having insufficient resources also applies in order to get access to the reception system.
+Applicants staying at a private address during their asylum procedure, however, need in principle to provide information on the identity of the people staying at the same address and their respective income.
+Because of the presumption of being without sufficient financial resources, the elements of proof provided are assessed less strictly than is the case for other categories of people applying for free legal assistance.
+Practice varies between the different bureaus for legal assistance, however.

 The law permits the bureau for legal assistance to apply a preliminary merits test before appointing a "pro-Deo" lawyer in order to refuse those manifestly unfounded requests, which have no chance of success at all.
-However, this provision is only very rarely applied in practice.
-Therefore, if a person entitled to legal aid asks for a lawyer free of charge to be appointed, the bureaus for legal assistance grant this quasiautomatically.
+123 However, this provision is only very rarely applied in practice.
+Therefore, if a person entitled to legal aid asks for a lawyer free of charge to be appointed, the bureaus for legal assistance grant this quasi-automatically.
 However, there are reports of a more stringent appointment practice in some districts when the lawyers request to be appointed themselves after having been consulted by an asylum seeker, especially in case of subsequent asylum applications.
+124

 Since September 2016 the second line assistance has changed significantly.
 The most important change - that has been ruled unconstitutional in 2018 - entailed the introduction of a 'flat fee'.
 This meant that legal aid was no longer entirely free.
 In June 2018 the Constitutional Court annulled this legal provision, stating that such an obligation entailed a significant reduction of the protection of the right to legal aid, as guaranteed by Article 23 of the Constitution.
+125